Redfern railway station: Redfern railway station

 The present Redfern station was damaged by fire in the 2004 Redfern riots.
 The ticketing area and station master's office were significantly damaged - and the windows in the front of the station were bricked up for almost a year afterwards to prevent further attacks.
 They have since been replaced with glass windows.

 A rising public concern about the lack of disability access to the station platforms led to a petition of over 50,000 signatures and a debate in State Parliament in 2013.
-Transport Minister Gladys Berejiklian has committed funding to provide a lift to one platform.
-A lift eventually opened on platform 6 & 7 in November 2015.
+Transport Minister Gladys Berejiklian committed funding to provide a lift to one platform only which opened in November 2015 on platform 6 and 7.

-The Gibbons Street exit closed in 2018 and was replaced by a new entrance on the corner of Gibbons & Lawson Streets in November 2018.
+The Gibbons Street exit closed in 2018 and was replaced by a new entrance on the corner of Gibbons and Lawson Streets in November 2018.

-In August 2019 further improved accessibility was proposed including a new concourse at the southern end of the station.
-The Southern Concourse began construction in 2021 and will include elevator access to Platforms 1-10 and a new entrance off Little Eveleigh St along with the existing Marian St entrance.
+In August 2019, further improved accessibility was proposed including a new concourse at the southern end of the station.
+The Southern Concourse began construction in 2021 and opened in October 2023.
+The upgrade provided lift access to Platforms 1–10, a new entrance off Little Eveleigh Street and a relocation of the existing Marian Street entrance.
+To enable construction of the new concourse it was necessary to relocate a heritage listed building, originally built in 1884, on Platform 1.

-Elevator access to Platforms 11-12 will be a separate project involving a multi-story private development, noting the tracks diverge.
+Lift access to platforms 11–12, which are on a diverging, underground alignment, would potentially involve a multi-storey development, is still to be provided.

 Station configuration

-Redfern has 12 platforms, ten above ground (linked by stairs to the concourse at Lawson Street), and two underground (linked by stairs and escalators to the concourse at Gibbons Street).
+Redfern has 12 platforms, ten ground level (linked by stairs to the concourse at Lawson Street), and two underground (linked by stairs and escalators to the concourse at Gibbons Street).
 The two concourses are linked.
 Station offices and facilities such as toilets and the main indicator boards are located next to the Lawson Street entry.

 As part of the construction of the Eastern Suburbs Railway (now platforms 11 and 12), it was proposed to build up to four platforms for the underground route.
 Two of these platforms were built and now are platforms 11 and 12, however, the two platforms above were half constructed above platforms 11 and 12.
 These are visible through a small gap in the wall opposite Platform 11, as well as by a boarded up entry portal under the Lawson Street Bridge (which was to be the down track), and a now filled-in dive tunnel under the Wells Street Sectioning Hut on the Central side of Lawson Street.
 The area in which the platforms were to be situated is visible from the station concourse at the entrance to Platform 10.